benviss/epic-js-ember-messageboard/README.md

 -users can answer questions and provide name: "A fruit", "Matt";
   -users can edit answers: "A fruit, idiot.";
   -users can vote up and vote down answers: "Matt answer voted down" Votes: -1;
+-users can mark a questions as answered: true; "Question has been solved" -user can log in as admin to gain admin features;
--users can delete answers: "deleted";
+  -admin can delete answers: "deleted";
--users can delete questions: "deleted";
+  -admin can delete questions: "deleted";

 ## Licensing